poisonxa/CHOSN/README.md

  8coinsV2 minors management

- coincfg corner settings ( new file )
+ coincfg coin settings ( new file )
  - name of the coin
  - worker name
  - address